qe-collaborative-services/1115-hub/support/assurance/ahc-hrsn-elt/screening/results-test-e2e/diagnostics.md

            issue_column,
            invalid_value,
            'Invalid timestamp "' || invalid_value || '" found in ' || issue_column,
-           'Please be sure to provide both a valid date and time (Format: YYYYMMDD HH:MM:SS).'
+           'Please be sure to provide both a valid date and time.'
       FROM valid_date_time_in_all_rows;
 WITH mandatory_value AS (
-    SELECT 'SDOH_DOMAIN' AS issue_column,
+    SELECT 'CITY' AS issue_column,
-           "SDOH_DOMAIN" AS invalid_value,
+           "CITY" AS invalid_value,
            src_file_row_number AS issue_row
-      FROM "screening_healthelink_20240305_testcase3"
+      FROM "admin_demographics_healthix_20240307_testcase1"
-     WHERE "SDOH_DOMAIN" IS NULL
+     WHERE "CITY" IS NULL
-        OR TRIM("SDOH_DOMAIN") = ''
+        OR TRIM("CITY") = ''
 )
 INSERT INTO orch_session_issue (orch_session_issue_id, session_id, session_entry_id, issue_type, issue_row, issue_column, invalid_value, issue_message, remediation)
     SELECT uuid(),